PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 (distributions) over the test horizon of 2024.
 The Poisson model is initially worst, followed by the training data mean.
 Note how a forecast model of “all zeros” is actually often the best performing one here.

+## Forecasts and metrics on a country basis

+TBD

 # Additional forecast metrics